-The School must employ instructors and other personnel, acquire classrooms and provide all equipment and materials, as well as other expenses related to providing the training program.
-Accordingly, it is expressly understood and agreed that refund of any portion of the tuition shall be made in accordance with the following terms and conditions:
+The School must employ instructors and other personnel, maintain classrooms and provide all equipment and materials, as well as incur other expenses related to providing the training program.
+Accordingly, it is expressly understood and agreed that a refund of any portion of the tuition shall be made in accordance with the following terms and conditions:

-- A. Prior to starting class, a student may cancel his/her enrollment at any time before the commencement of classes: - 1.
-All monies paid the student will be refunded if cancelled within six (6) business days after signing the enrollment contract and making initial payment, and before starting school. - 2.
-A student requesting cancellation after six (6) business days, but before starting classes, shall be entitled to a refund of all monies paid to the school, minus the \$125.00 registration fee. - B. Students who have not visited the school facility prior to enrollment will have the opportunity to withdraw without penalty within three (3) days following either attendance at a regularly scheduled orientation or following a tour of the school facilities and inspection of equipment. - C. Tuition and fees are charged by the term.
-A student is not responsible for tuition beyond the term he/she is currently attending.
-The school will calculate any refund of unearned tuition and fees that have not been received according to the following: - 1.
-The following State of Ohio refund will apply for a student who withdraws, with the exception of receiving Federal Title IV funds (see #2 below): - a.
-A student who starts class and withdraws during the first full calendar week of the academic term shall be obligated for twenty-five percent of the tuition and refundable fees for that academic term plus the registration fee. - b.
-A student who withdraws during the second full calendar week of the academic term shall be obligated for fifty percent of the tuition and refundable fees for that period plus the registration fee.
+- A. A student may cancel his/her enrollment at any time before the commencement of classes. - a) All monies paid the student will be refunded if cancelled within six (6) business days after signing the enrollment contract and making initial payment, and before starting School. - b) A student requesting cancellation after six (6) business days, but before starting classes, shall be entitled to a refund of all monies paid to the School, minus the \$125.00 registration fee. - B. Students who have not visited the School facility prior to enrollment will have the opportunity to withdraw without penalty within three (3) days following either attendance at a regularly scheduled orientation or following a tour of the School facilities and inspection of equipment. - C. Tuition and fees are charged by the term.
+A Student is not responsible for tuition beyond the term he/she is currently attending.
+The School will calculate any refund of unearned tuition and fees according to the following: - D. The following State of Colorado refund policy will be applied to calculate any refund for students who withdraw.
+The Return of Title IV Funds will apply to those students who receive Federal Funding (See #2 below): - E. For a student terminating his training within the first ten percent (10%) of his term, the student shall be entitled to a refund of ninety percent (90%) of the contract price of the term.